dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 For some scenarios like video barcode decoding, the speed and read rate performance can be maintained even if you don't enable a high-level `DeblurModes` setting.
 On this occasion, you can simplify the `DeblurModes` settings to ensure the accuracy of the barcode results.

-- To Keep the accuracy when read-rate is the maximized
+- When read rate is as important as accuracy

-In some specific scenarios, processing blurry images is inevitable.
+In some specific scenarios, processing blurry images are inevitable.
 When `DeblurModes` is configured to the highest level, the risk of misreading is increased as well.
 On this occasion, you can enhance the other accuracy-related settings like confidence settings and Reg-Ex settings to conserve the accuracy.

-**Performance**

-If you reduce the `DeblurModes` settings:

-Accuracy $\uparrow$
-Speed $\uparrow$ $\uparrow$
-Read Rate $\downarrow$ $\downarrow$ $\downarrow$

 **Related Parameter(s)/API(s)**